jerrydon/meteorsample/README.md

 #[Simple Meteor App for Document Sharing]
-Implemetation Steps
+## Implemetation Steps

 1.First, let’s install Meteor.
 If you’re on Mac or Linux, simply open a Terminal window and type:
 	curl https://install.meteor.com | /bin/sh

 2. Creating a Meteor app is pretty easy.
-Once you’ve installed Meteor, all you need to do is go back to the Terminal and type this:

-	meteor create docshare-tutorial
+Once you’ve installed Meteor, all you need to do is go back to the Terminal and type this: meteor create docshare-tutorial

 3. You’ll then be able to run your brand new app locally with this:

-	cd docshare-tutorial
+	- cd docshare-tutorial
-	meteor docshare-tutorial
+	- meteor docshare-tutorial

 4. Add packages nedded,Here i use smart coffeescript,backbone,accounts-password,
 	accounts-ui.The accounts-password,accounts-ui are used for implement registation and login facility with username,email and password.
 	To add packages Open up a new Terminal window (since your app is already running in the first one) and enter:
 	- mrt add accounts-ui
 	- mrt add accounts-password

 5. In this project use smart collection,which is now retired & Meteor’s Collection 		implementation has fixes for most of the performance bottlenecks.

-	To implement smart collection follow below steps
+	To add smart collection follow below steps

-	mrt add smart-collections
+	- mrt add smart-collections

 6. Smart Collection is now retired & Meteor’s Collection implementation has fixes 	for most of the performance bottlenecks.
 It is also using the MongoDB oplog just 	like Smart Collections.
 	For the above ,
 		- You need to configure MongoDB for an active oplog